afzalhussein/user-activity-tracker/README.md

 ### 3. ✅ `IdleDetector.jsx`

 Detects if the user has been idle for more than 3 seconds.
+Tests verify initial active state, idle state after 3 seconds, idle reset on user interaction, and timer/listener cleanup.

 ```jsx
 import React, { useState, useEffect } from 'react';